shakfu/cyfaust/docs/devnotes/cleaning-up.md

 ## Current Solution

-The solution below keeps has an `InterpreterDspFactory` instance keep track of created `InterpreterDsp` and cleans up them before a factory instance is deallocated.
-This works, but further checks are ncessary using a python debug build.
+The solution below makes an `InterpreterDspFactory` instance keep track of created `InterpreterDsp` instances and ensures that they are cleaned up before the factory instance is deallocated.
+This works well and resolves this issue.

 ```python
 cdef class InterpreterDspFactory: